Aviah/one-click-django-docs/project_ref.md

-Before pushing code to production, it's better to make sure it works with Apache/Nginx on the dev machine, and not only on the django dev server.
+Before you push code to production, it's better to make sure it works with Apache/Nginx on the dev machine (and not only on the django development server).
-If you changed any static file, you will need to run collectstatic and reload the site, and then browse to the local Apache/Nginx site at 127.0.0.1:
+If you changed any static file, you run `collectstatic` and reload the site, and then browse to the local Apache/Nginx site at `127.0.0.1`:

     you@dev-machine: python ~/myprojects/mysite/manage.py collectstatic
     you@dev-machine: site-reload

 **Summary:**
-1. During **development**, use django development server, so files are served directly from the repository when DEBUG=True.
+1. During **development**, use the django development server, and the files are served directly from the repository when DEBUG=True.
-2. On **production**, static files are served with Nginx.
-To see changes to js, css when the site is served via Nginx/Apache you must run collectstatic and reload the site.
+2. On **production**, static files are served with Nginx, and you have to deploy with `collectstatic`, using `fab deploy:True`.

-*Note: django also supports serving static files from the application's  directory, see django docs*
+*Note: django also supports serving static files from the application's  directory, see the django docs*

 ## Staic Files: Images (or other media)

-#### Images
+### Where the website images are saved?

-1. Images are saved outsite the repository **mysite/media_resources/**
+1. Images are saved outsite the repository at `mysite/media_resources/`.
-2. Collectstatic looks for new or changed images (the images directory is included in STATIFILES_DIR)
+2. `collectstatic` looks for new or changed images, because the images directory is included in `STATICFILES_DIRS`
-3. Refefrnces to images in templates use the static template tag:
+3. References to images in templates use the `static` template tag:

 		<img src="{% static 'foo.png' %}">

-3. The images files are served similarly to js,css static files, by Nginx or django development server.
-See [Staic Files: javascript,css]()
+3. The images files are served similarly to js,css static files, by Nginx or the django development server.

 Since images are saved outside the repository, you will need to scp the files to production:
 Example:

         you@dev-machine: scp logo.png django@PUB.IP.IP.IP:~/mysite/media_resources/

-Then run collectstatic on the server.
+Then run `collectstatic` on the server.
+When you use `fab deploy:True` the fabric deployment script will run it as well, see [Deployment with Images](https://github.com/Aviah/one-click-django-docs/blob/master/deployment.md#deployment-with-images--or-ther-media-resources).

+### Managing Images in the repository
-*Note: Saving images outsied the repository is a personal preference.
-If you want to save images in the repository, you can add a "media" directory to site_repo, and save the images there.
-Just add this directory to STATICFILES_DIR, so collectstatic find them.
-Collectstatic will also find images in any app with a "static" sub-directory, if the
+By default, the project images are managed **outside** the repository.
+This is really a personal preference.
+If you want to save images **in** the repository, just add an images directory to the repository to `mysite/site_repo/static/images/`, copy the images to this directory, push and deploy with `fab deploy:True`.
+Since `collectstatic` picks the files in `mysite/site_repo/static/`, it will also pick the `images`.

-*Note: The favicon is also served from this directory.
-The file is at mysite/media_resources/favicon.ico, see the projects base.html.*
+*Note: The favicon is also saved as an image in `mysite/media_resources/favicon.ico`, see the project's `base.html` template.*

-#### Uploads
+### Users' Uploads

 1. Images are served
 2. Files are served from **mysite/media_uploads/** directory, both for runserver , or via Nginx